babyGPT (version 1.1.3, 2025-September-16)

 Tokenizers play a critical role in language modeling because they create a

-bounded vocabulary of the tokens that the language model must understand.
-This is
+bounded vocabulary of the tokens that is needed for maximum-likelihood prediction

 different word in your corpus as a sequence of the most basic symbols, which can

-merging process continues until you have reached the specified vocabulary size.
+subwords.
+The merging process continues until you have reached the specified

-What this logic implies is that if a long word in the corpus occurs sufficiently
+vocabulary size.
+What this logic implies is that if a long word in the corpus

-frequently, it will be represented by a single token.
-On the other hand, a
+occurs sufficiently frequently, it will be represented by a single token.
+On the

-relatively short word that occurs rarely in the original corpus could be
+other hand, a relatively short word that occurs rarely in the original corpus

-decomposed into shorter tokens.
-It is in this manner that, with the WordPiece
+could be decomposed into shorter tokens.
+It is in this manner that, with the

-tokenizer, the BERT LLM has a vocabulary of around 30,000 tokens and, with the
+WordPiece tokenizer, the BERT LLM has a vocabulary of around 30,000 tokens and,

 size of the corpus.
 As you can imagine, if a language modeler is ingesting